Quantum Vision Clustering: Introduction

 \section{Introduction}

-Unsupervised learning in automated object and human understanding has recently become one of computer vision's most popular research topics.
+Unsupervised learning in automated object and human understanding has recently become one of the most popular research topics in robot vision.
 It is primarily due to the abundance of unlabelled raw data and the need for robust visual recognition algorithms that can perform consistently in various challenging conditions.
-However, traditional methods like K-Mean clustering have shown limitations regarding both speed and accuracy when dealing with large-scale databases.
-These methods heavily rely on a predetermined number of clusters ($k$), which is not applicable in real scenarios, such as a face or visual landmark recognition clustering.
+Traditional methods, like K-Mean clustering, have shown limitations regarding speed and accuracy when dealing with large-scale databases.
+These methods heavily rely on a predetermined number of clusters ($k$), which is not applicable in real scenarios, such as a visual object or visual landmark recognition clustering.
 In recent years, several studies \cite{yang2019learning,yang2020learning, Nguyen_2021_CVPR} based on deep learning have been proposed to address the challenge of unsupervised clustering.
-However, these methods still rely on rule-based algorithms for the final cluster construction, and since they need to process large-scale databases, this step still needs to be completed.
+However, these methods rely on rule-based algorithms for the final cluster construction.
+Meaning they are still required to take additional steps to process large-scale databases.

-In this paper, we map the clustering problem into a quantum mechanical system whose energy is equivalent to the cost of the optimization problem.
-Therefore, if it is possible to measure the lowest energy state of the system, a solution to the corresponding optimization problem is found.
+In this paper, we will map the clustering problem into a quantum mechanical system whose energy is equivalent to the cost of the optimization problem.
+Therefore, if it is possible to measure the lowest energy state of the system, a solution to the corresponding optimization problem can be derived.
 It is done with an Adiabatic Quantum Computer (AQC), which implements a quantum mechanical system made from qubits and can be described by the Ising model.
 Using this approach, a quantum speedup, which further scales with system size and temperature, has already been shown for applications in physics.

-While quantum computing can provide a range of future advantages, mapping a problem to an AQC is nontrivial.
+While quantum computing can provide a range of future advantages, \Rone{formulating a problem in the form of AQC is a nontrivial task}.
 It often requires reformulating the problem from scratch, even for well-investigated tasks.
-On the one hand, the problem needs to be matched to the Ising model; on the other hand, real quantum computers have a minimal number of qubits and are still prone to noise, which requires tuning the model to handle the limitations.
-In this work, we present the first quantum computing approach for clustering.
+Since the problem needs to be matched to the Ising model, real quantum computers have a minimal number of qubits and are still prone to noise, which requires tuning the model to handle the limitations.
+In this work, we present the first quantum computing approach for visual clustering.